The Biology Department is dedicated to giving its students research opportunities in the laboratory and in the field.

 - Immunology (Prof. Sophia Sarafova)

-- Insect community ecology & conservation biology (Prof. Christopher Paradise)
+- Insect community Ecology and Applied Ecology (Prof. Christopher Paradise)

 - RISE program (Prof. Mark Barsoum)